nkernis/blog.noahkernis.com/content/posts/spring_2020/meaningful_interactions/00_issue_research/index.md

 ## Project Research

 - Overview of the issue you care about and
   - Why it is important based on market research.

 - Try to include some high level data that validates why the issue is important.
 	- Identify 3-4 opportunity areas or places where you intersect with the issue.

 - Be narrow and specific.
+  - Be narrow and specific.

+- Be narrow and specific.
+  - Be narrow and specific.

 ## News Media Literacy